-- Creating programmes in Aptem Apprentice: “It is quite flexible in what you can do, though sometimes when you are given too much flexibility, you don’t know where to start!
-But if we aren’t sure about something, we can run it through a test to see what it looks like from the learner perspective, and that’s important for clarity.
+- Creating programmes in Aptem Apprentice: “It is quite flexible in what you can do.
+Though, sometimes when you are given too much flexibility, you don’t know where to start!
+But if we aren’t sure about something, we can run it through a test to see what it looks like from the learner perspective.
+That’s so important for clarity.
 It’s our learning platform.”

-- The Aptem HE User Group Forum: “Being able to speak to the Aptem HE User Group Forum has been exceptionally useful to get input and share best practice.”
+- The Aptem HE User Group Forum: “Being able to speak to the Aptem HE User Group Forum has been exceptionally useful.
+We get input and share best practice.”

 Words of advice